Kathircpe/Kathircpe/README.md

 ### Software Engineer
 - 🧐 I'm currently seeking for an Internship or a Job
-- 🌱 I’m learning DevOps
+- 🌱 I’m a developer and learning DevOps
 - ⚡ Languages :
     - English.
     - Tamil.